B1.6 Round decimal numbers to the nearest tenth, in various contexts.

 Example

-Research findings indicate that these traditional rounding methods do not develop the concept of approximation in students.
+Research findings indicate that these traditional rounding methods do not support students to develop a conceptual understanding of rounding and estimating.

-Note: Since rounding a decimal number requires students to use their decimal number sense, it is important that they have had the opportunity to develop it by representing decimal numbers, placing them on a number line and comparing them.
+Since rounding a decimal number requires students to use their number sense, it is important that they have the opportunity to represent decimal numbers, place them on a number line and compare them.

 Example